Close

 Survival Day

-26 January is not the date to celebrate.
-It’s a day for respecting the survival of First Nations Peoples in the face of systematic ongoing injustice.
-We need a national day that brings all Australians together, rather than divides us.
+26 January is not a date to celebrate.
+It’s a day for acknowledging the British invasion of sovereign First Nations lands, and respecting the resistance and survival of First Nations Peoples in the face of systematic and ongoing injustice and denial of rights.

 Latest